en

 Consider this: Can your customers recognize your brand with their eyes closed?
 If not, it’s time to develop a sonic branding strategy that makes your brand stand out—everywhere it’s heard.

-By Colleen Fahey, Sixième Son, and Laurence Minski, Columbia College
+Written by Colleen Fahey, Sixième Son, and Laurence Minski, Columbia College